AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Date and Time.md

 #### Initializing a _duration_
 You cannot assign an integer to a _duration_ like `chrono::minutes time_waited = 3;` because '_3_' is an ambiguous amount. <br />
 You have to write `chrono::minutes time_waited{3}` or `chrono::minutes time_waited = 3min` to indicate that you mean 3 minutes. <br />
-From testing, it seems you cannot assign a smaller unit of time (e.g. milliseconds) to a variable of a larger unit (e.g. hours).
+From testing, it seems you cannot assign a smaller unit of time to a variable of a larger unit like `chrono::hours time = 3ms`.

 #### Outputting a _duration_
 `cout << time_waited;` does not work.
 You have to output the amount of time by using the _.count()_ method. <br />